 We express no opinion as to the applicability of, compliance with or effect of federal law or the law of any jurisdiction other than the Rhode Island Business Corporation Act and the federal laws of the United States of America.

-Based upon the foregoing, we are of the opinion that the Shares have been duly authorized and, when issued upon exercise of the Option in accordance with the Amendment, will be validly issued and fully paid and nonassessable.
+Based upon the foregoing, we are of the opinion that the Shares, when issued upon exercise of the Option in accordance with the Amendment, will be validly issued and fully paid and nonassessable.